gurudanito001/niger-delta-news-blog/posts/politics-story1.md

 ---
-title: 'Two Forms of Pre-rendering'
+title: 'This is the headline of a political story'
 date: '2020-01-01'
-category: 'politics'
+category: ['politics', 'topStory']
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.